 Breaking down the disorder

 Simply put, schizophrenia is a disturbance of the thinking capability wherein the person suffering has no awareness of their thought process.
-They might feel persecuted, as if people are trying to harm them or hear voices talking to them or others, whereas in reality no one is talking.
+They might feel persecuted as if people are trying to harm them or hear voices talking to them or others, whereas in reality, no one is talking.
 There is also disturbance in speech, emotions, motor behaviour, perception and relationship to the external world.
 Often significant cognitive impairment and poor social skills are also seen.

 Some facts about this mental health disorder

 - According to WHO, more than 21 million people worldwide are suffering from schizophrenia.
-According to NIMH report (2018), schizophrenia is one of the top 15 leading causes of disability worldwide and typical age of onset is late teen years to early thirties and tends to emerge earlier in males than in females.
+According to NIMH report (2018), schizophrenia is one of the top 15 leading causes of disability worldwide and the typical age of onset is late teen years to early thirties and tends to emerge earlier in males than in females.

-- It’s a treatable disorder, however some people never fully recover from it and some may need to be on lifelong medications.
+- It’s a treatable disorder, however, some people never fully recover from it and some may need to be on lifelong medications.